ai-deep-learning/web-site/README.md

 * Install sagemaker ``%pip install sagemaker --upgrade``
 * Login to Hugging Face ``!huggingface-cli login --token <your token here>``
 * Open a notebook
-* Run the first snippet from starcoder.
+* Run the first snippet from starcoder with ``cpu`` as device - kernel dies with ``cuda``.
 Use ``df -h`` command in the terminal to validate that cache is being stored to the ``/home/ec2-user/...`` disk.
 I got a message that the kernel has died once all downloads completed.
 It appears to be due to ml.t3.medium being too small for the task.

 ## Notes